Wisconsin commission issues preliminary approval of controversial transmission line

 The companies estimate that after deducting project costs, Cardinal-Hickory Creek will provide net economic benefits of $23 million to $350 million during its 40-year expected life.

-“We are pleased that the PSC has recognized the need for and benefits of this project,” stated ITC Midwest Project Manager Aaron Curtis in a press release after today's hearing.
-“This project will help ensure electric reliability and provide access to lower-cost power and renewable energy for all electric users in the region.”
+“This project will help ensure electric reliability and provide access to lower-cost power and renewable energy for all electric users in the region,” stated ITC Midwest Project Manager Aaron Curtis in a press release after Tuesday’s hearing.

 The commission members also approved, with some modifications, a “preferred” Wisconsin route, which follows a direct path from Montfort to Cassville in Grant County, passing south of Lancaster and links to the Montfort substation before heading east across Iowa and Dane counties.